Looking to master the basics of press brake hydraulic systems? Look no further than the ultimate guide from Machinemfg.

-This function is achieved by changing the size of the cross-sectional area of the throttle to change the volume flow rate Q of the actuator.
+This is accomplished by changing the size of the cross-sectional area of the throttle to alter the volume flow rate Q of the actuator.

 The flow valve can be divided into the throttle valve and speed control valve.

-The function of the check valve is to cut off the flow in one direction and allow the flow in the other direction to pass without restriction.
+The function of the check valve is to cut off flow in one direction and allow flow in the other direction to pass without restriction.

-One-way valve sealing elements have spherical, cone-valve, plate-valve forms.
+One-way valve sealing elements have spherical, cone-valve, or plate-valve forms.